PlasticDigits/ustr-cmm/docs/ECONOMICS.md

 - Unused distributions carry forward
 - CR drops below 190% pause new minting, not distribution of existing pool

+**Distribution Rate Updates:**

+The distribution rate (UST1 per second = balance / 5 years) is **recalculated every time an action is taken** on the rolling pool:
+- **For staking pools**: Updated on every deposit, withdraw, and claim
+- **For buy-back & burn pool**: Updated on every BB&B trigger (can be called by anyone; relayer runs minimum once per 24 hours)

+**CR Drop Handling:**

+- CR is calculated per-second and can be recalculated at any time
+- If CR drops below 190%, pending distributions are **cancelled per-second**
+- CR recalculation **must always be called before UST1 mints** to pools to ensure accurate state

 **Governance adjustability:**

+Governance can adjust:
-- Pool split ratios can be adjusted (e.g., 40% UST1 staking, 40% USTR buy-and-burn, 20% USTR staking)
+- Pool split ratios (e.g., 40% UST1 staking, 40% USTR buy-and-burn, 20% USTR staking)
-- CR tier thresholds can be adjusted based on real-world data
+- CR tier thresholds based on real-world data
-- Distribution periods could be modified in extreme circumstances
+- Distribution periods in extreme circumstances
+- **Basket targets**: Which assets to acquire and target percentages
+- **Oracle configurations**: Price feed sources and parameters
+- **Auction parameters**: Future automated auction settings
+- **Any adjustable CMM parameters**

 ---